Wrongful Death

 Under state law, a decedent’s child may file a claim regardless of age.
 It is also important to note that siblings and other immediate relatives, such as grandparents, may not file a claim.
 Additionally, only a spouse legally married to the decedent at the time of their death is eligible to initiate a claim.

-What are the Benefits of Hiring Your Wrongful Death Lawyer to Help Me File a Claim?
+What are the Benefits of Hiring a Wrongful Death Lawyer to Help Me File a Claim?

-The Kahn Law Firm, P.C. has extensive experience representing families in wrongful death claims.
+The Kahn Law Firm, P.C. has extensive experience representing families throughout Brazoria County in wrongful death claims and other personal injury cases.
 Family members who are considering filing a wrongful death claim should be aware that cases are settled in civil court and not criminal court.

 Families must also know that Texas has a two-year statute of limitations on wrongful death claims, meaning that legal action must be taken within two years of the date of death or two years from when the cause of death was discovered.